antmicro/dl-in-iot-course/cfu-playground/README.md

 cd -
 ```

-`NOTE:` The log `Info: vivado not found in path.` can be ignored - we will not use Vivado in this demo.
+`NOTE`: The log `Info: vivado not found in path.` can be ignored - we will not use Vivado in this demo.

 Thirdly, create a project from the template in the `cfu-playground/cfu_proj` directory: